Virtual Reality (VR) is creating gigantic waves in the healthcare industry.

 Another significant player using VR effectively is Karuna Labs, a developer of personalized functional restoration and chronic pain management programs.

 The company, founded in 2016, works on evidence-based approaches using VR.
-Their solutions help to retrain the brain to deal with chronic pain without the need for opioid pain relief or costly invasive surgeries.
+Their solutions help retrain the brain to deal with chronic pain without the need for opioid pain relief or costly invasive surgeries.

-Karuna’s technology includes personalized training to increase range of motion through therapeutic exercises.
+Karuna’s technology includes personalized training to increase the range of motion through therapeutic exercises.
 Their HIPAA-compliant and FDA-registered products can also help patients decrease anxiety in calming environments.

 10. OxfordVR